 Suffolk's new-look summer theatre will offer quirky plays with a local flavour along with timeless classics.
 We speak to independent theatre producer Matthew Townshend about his plans to make theatre part of the coastal community

-Summer theatre is something of a Suffolk institution with Southwold and Aldeburgh having enjoyed classic productions by Jill Freud’s company for nearly 60 years.
+Summer theatre is something of a Suffolk institution with Southwold and Aldeburgh having enjoyed classic productions by Jill Freud's company for more than 30 years.

 Tradition and innovation go hand-in-hand, so when Suffolk Summer Theatres, who inherited the Jill Freud company mantle, decided to call it a day at the end of last year, local theatre producer Matthew Townshend, who had gained experienced at Frinton Summer Theatre, was poised in the wings to ensure that summer theatre stayed on the Suffolk coast.